gamesgeek/pxlreact/README.md

 One possible enhancement opportunity for PxlReact will be to add additional data to the set of pixel data, which may eventually suggest the need for a companion class that encapsulates a pixel object to manage this data more effectively.

-#### Potential Pixel Data Text (Future - Not Implemented)
-Here are some possible details that may eventually need to be associated with pixels:

-- `name`; a label or name for each pixel might help keep track of why they're being monitored (e.g., "exit button").
-Rather than being included within the data on the interior of a pixel display area, it might be ideal if these labels were displayed as "titles" for each area, though that would add some complexity to the layout and update logic.

-- `delta`; at each poll, it will likely be necessary at some point to implement a method for calculating the degree of change that took place since the most recent poll.
-This is likely to be achieved by implementing a method to calculate the Euclidean distance between two colors, then using this whenever a pixel's color changes to measure the degree of color difference.
-One very practical application for this feature would be the ability to set "thresholds" for reaction events such that a certain pixel is allowed to fluctuate slightly within a predefined +/- range from its "baseline" color, and reacion events are only triggered if its color delta exceeds that range.
-Put another way, it will be helpful to be able to react to a pixel's color change only if it is "very different" from the color it was when assigned.

-- `reaction_event` to achieve the desired functionality of "reacting to changes in color," it will be necessary eventually to assign each pixel a reaction event somehow, likely by specifying a method to be invoked when the pixel color changes (or changes "a lot" assuming we have also implemented the color delta enhancement).

-- `logging`; Once pixel data logging is implemented (see below), it will be necessary to assign each pixel a boolean flag to indicate whether we are currently logging data for that pixel.
-Logging should be toggleable for each pixel independently using a modifier keybind; suggestion being that `alt-*` enable logging for the pixel associated with that key, e.g., if F20 assigns the current pixel to "area 1" then ALT-F20 would enable logging for pixel 1.

 ## Class Pxl
 Pxl's represent a location on the screen, their most recently-observed color, and any PxlReactions associated with them.